 The Authority, under Section 15J(2) of the Government Superannuation Fund Act 1956, is responsible for investing the assets in a prudent, commercial basis.
-The Authority has set an Investment Objective which is to maximise the Fund's excess return relative to the New Zealand Government Stock
+The Authority has set an Investment Objective which is to maximise the Fund's excess return relative to the New Zealand Government Stock Return

-Return Index (before tax), with no more than a one in four chance of under-performing New Zealand Government Stock by a cumulative 10% measured over rolling ten year periods.
+Index (before New Zealand tax), without undue risk of under-performing New Zealand Government Stock over rolling ten year periods.

-The Authority has determined that the long term strategic asset allocation (also known as the Target Portfolio) for the investments of the Fund is as follows.
-As at 30 June 2017 the asset allocation was as set out in the Statement of Investment Policies, Standards and Procedures dated 17 May 2017.
+The Authority determines the long term strategic asset allocation (also known as the Target Portfolio) for the investments of the Fund.
+As at 30 June 2018 the strategic asset allocation was as set out in the Statement of Investment Policies, Standards and Procedures (SIPSP) dated 6 September 2017 (and shown in the table below).
+Subsequent to the valuation date minor changes were made to the strategic asset allocation, as set out in the SIPSP dated 3 September 2018.

 Asset Class Proportion

 New Zealand equities 9.6%

-International equities 55.0%
+International equities 54.0%

 Global fixed interest 16.5%

 Catastrophe risk assets 6.0%

 Life settlement assets 3.7%

-Multi-asset class 4.2%
+Global private equity 5.2%

 Style premia fund 5.0%

 Total 100.0%

-At 30 June 2017 the assets of the Fund were invested as shown below.
+At 30 June 2018 the assets of the Fund were invested as shown below.
 The investment policy allows the Authority to take temporary positions away from the Target Portfolio, within specified limits.

-Asset Class Proportion of total assets at 30 June 2016 Proportion of total assets at 30 June 2017
+Asset Class Proportion of total assets at 30 June 2017 Proportion of total assets at 30 June 2018

-New Zealand equities (including property) 10.1% 9.4%
+New Zealand equities (including property) 9.4% 8.8%

-International equities 46.3% 56.0%
+International equities 51.4% 52.6%

-Fixed interest 13.7% 12.1%
+Global private equity 4.6% 4.8%

-Commodities 2.0% 1.8%
+Fixed interest 12.1% 13.1%

-Multi asset and global tactical asset allocation 7.9% nil
+Commodities 1.8% 1.8%

-Insurance linked assets 9.9% 8.3%
+Multi asset and global tactical asset allocation nil nil

-Style premia fund nil 4.9%
+Insurance linked assets 8.3% 8.9%

-Short term investments and cash 10.1% 7.5%
+Style premia fund 4.9% 5.0%

-Total 100.0% 100.0%
+Short term investments and cash 7.5% 5.0%

-\ Also includes Derivatives, Prepayments, Receivables and Liabilities.
+Total 100% 100%

-•• Totals may not add up due to rounding.
+^{} Also includes Derivatives, Prepayments, Receivables and Liabilities Total may not add up due to rounding

 Market risk means that the investment returns could be volatile.
-The investment portfolio includes normal investment risks of investing in the listed asset classes, but I am not aware of any other material risks posed by the assets.
+The investment portfolio includes normal investment risks of investing, but I am not aware of any other material risks posed by the assets.